halfSpinDoctor/gigapixel-automator/README.md

 Written with AppleScript, and uses the System Events application to send menu commands and button commands to the UI

 ## Introdution
 Currently tested and working for Gigapixel AI v4.1.2 on macOS 10.12 Sierra and 10.13 High Sierra.
-Verified that this does NOT work for the latest release of Topaz Gigapixel AI, which uses a secondary popup screen for setting the output directory, and generally has vastly revamped UI labels.
+Verified that this does NOT work for the latest release of Topaz Gigapixel AI, which uses a secondary popup screen for setting the output directory and vastly different UI.

 This works by driving the UI of Gigapixel AI, so the application needs to be open and se